 You can simply start recording whatever show you want and it'll record.
 You'll never have to worry about running over on cloud storage or anything like that, because it all just takes care of itself.

 YouTube is available on just about every device out there of course, and the situation is improving for YouTube TV, which you can even watch on Fire TV devices these days.
-As yet, 4K streaming hasn't made it to the YouTube TV service, though you'll find a huge number of videos on YouTube uploaded in 4K and even higher resolutions.

 From $4.99 a month, tv.apple.com

 After what felt like quite a long run up, Apple's on-demand video streaming service is now live and available for you to sign up for.
 It's yours for $4.99 a month, though if you buy any Apple hardware (like a MacBook Pro or an iPhone) at the moment, you get a year of Apple TV Plus thrown in for free.

 While you can add extra channels to your Apple TV Plus experience β the likes of HBO and Showtime, for example β everything on Apple TV Plus itself is made by Apple.
 That means the content selection is much more limited when you compare it to something like Netflix, Hulu, or Disney Plus.

 Some of the stuff you get includes drama The Morning Show (with Jennifer Aniston, Reece Witherspoon and Steve Carell), historical biography Dickinson (starring Hailee Steinfeld), sci-fi show See (with Aquaman Jason Momoa), and creepy serial Servant (from M. Night Shyamalan of Sixth Sense fame).

 New stuff is getting added on a regular basis but don't expect an absolute wealth of content to be available as soon as you sign up.
 You can at least pause your subscription once you've watched everything there is to watch, and pick it up at a later stage if you need to.